FDUCSLG/IDBS-2020Spring-FDU/README.md

 # IDBS-Spring20-Fudan

-Course website for Introduction to Database Systems, Spring 2020, Fudan University
+Course repository for Introduction to Database Systems, Spring 2020, Fudan University

+For more information, please refer to the course website.